NicoOhler/Notes/Psychology/Body Language Cues.md

 	+ liking others
 	+ thinking that others like you
 		+ do NOT think they do not like you
-	+ using phrases like "I was just thinking about you"
+	+ using phrases like
+		+ "I was just thinking about you"
+		+ "You are always so ..."
 + success, motivation and happiness is contagious
 	+ surround yourself with "high quality" people
 		+ invest in the 5 people you spend the most time with